u7663394/SimCLR/talk.md

 The next part studies low-label evaluation, showing whether SimCLR pretraining is especially useful when only limited labels are available.

-**Slide 5**
+## Slide 5

 Now I will talk about two design choices: the projection head and batch size.

-For the projection head, the key idea is that SimCLR uses two different spaces.
-The encoder outputs a 512-dimensional feature vector, called h.
-With the projection head, h is mapped into another vector z, and the NT-Xent contrastive loss is applied to z.
+For the projection head, SimCLR uses two spaces.
+The encoder outputs the feature vector **h**, and the projection head maps it to **z**.
+The contrastive loss is applied to **z**.

-This means h can stay useful for downstream classification, while z is optimized for contrastive separation.
-Without the projection head, the same feature h has to satisfy both purposes, which may reduce transfer quality.
+The intuition is that **h** should stay useful for downstream classification, while **z** is trained for contrastive separation.
+This separation reduces the pressure on the encoder representation and can help transfer learning.

-**Slide 6**
+## Slide 6

-The result supports this interpretation.
-With the projection head, the best linear-evaluation accuracy is 63.59 percent.
-Without the projection head, it drops to 62.16 percent, so the improvement is 1.43 percentage points.
+Our results support this idea.
+With the projection head, the best linear-evaluation accuracy is about **63.6 percent**.
+Without it, it drops to about **62.2 percent**.

-The final accuracy shows the same trend: 62.84 percent with the head, compared with 61.40 percent without it.
-The gain is not huge, but it is consistent, suggesting that separating the contrastive space from the encoder feature space helps the frozen representation transfer better.
+The final accuracy shows the same pattern.
+The gain is small, but consistent.
+This suggests that using a separate projection space helps the frozen encoder features transfer better.

-**Slide 7**
+## Slide 7

-For batch size, we expected larger batches to help because each anchor gets more negative samples.
-With two augmented views per image, the number of negatives is two times batch size minus two.
+For batch size, we expected larger batches to help because they provide more negative samples for each anchor.

-However, our result is not monotonic.
-Batch size 256 performs best, with 510 negatives per anchor and 63.47 percent best accuracy.
-Larger batches, 512 and 1024, actually perform worse.
+However, the result is not monotonic.
+Batch size **256** performs best, reaching about **63.5 percent** accuracy.
+Larger batches perform worse.

-So in our lightweight CIFAR-10 setting, more negatives are not automatically better.
-Batch size also changes optimization: larger batches have fewer updates per epoch, use the same learning-rate schedule, and may include more false negatives from the same class.
-Overall, batch size 256 gives the best balance in our runs.
+This suggests that more negatives do not always help in our lightweight CIFAR-10 setting.
+Larger batches also change optimization, because there are fewer updates per epoch, and they may include more false negatives from the same class.

+Overall, batch size **256** gives the best balance in our runs.

 **Slide 8**